jpfr12/IDChecker/README.md

 ---

-The NIF, known in Portugal as *Numero de Identificação Fiscal*, or Fiscal Code, was made with the guide of the portuguese wikipedia (https://pt.wikipedia.org/wiki/N%C3%BAmero_de_identifica%C3%A7%C3%A3o_fiscal).
+The NIF, known in Portugal as *Numero de Identificação Fiscal*, or Fiscal Number, was made with the guide of the portuguese wikipedia (https://pt.wikipedia.org/wiki/N%C3%BAmero_de_identifica%C3%A7%C3%A3o_fiscal).